njordium/pve-ct-manager/README.md

 Pull requests are welcome.
 For significant changes please open an issue first to discuss the approach.

-Please test against a multi-node PVE 9 cluster before submitting changes that affect migration or LVM operations.
+Please test against a multi-node PVE 9 cluster before submitting changes that affect migration, clone, or LVM operations.

 ---